Call for Workshops

 Submission Guidelines

 Each submission should contain a maximum 4 pages: max 2 pages for main proposal + max 2 pages for workshop organizers information.
+Proposals must use the provided LaTeX template; non-compliant submissions will be desk rejected.

 Main Proposal (2 Pages)

-• List of invited speakers with confirmation status and funding sources
+• List of invited speakers with confirmation status and funding sources (optional)

 • Estimate of the number of attendees